alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 - it exercises our code
 - tells us if our code is behaving correctly
 - keeps test plumbing and test examples separate
+- supports parameterized tests
+    - (which is helpful for functions that map input to output)

 ## What's missing from our current approach?